Advancing the World’s Largest and Lowest-cost Molybdenum-Copper-Silver Mine

 CuMo Project – World’s Largest Un-Mined Molybdenum Deposit With Critical Mineral Components

 American CuMo’s wholly-owned CuMo Project is located 35 miles northeast of Boise, Idaho at the southwestern end of the Idaho-Montana Porphyry Belt.
 The property consists of 184 contiguous mining lode claims covering an area of approximately 3,720 acres and 38 patented claims covering a total area of 740 acres, located in the historic Boise Basin mining district – an area in which gold was discovered in 1862 and exploration and mining has been taking place continuously since that time.
 The CuMo deposit is classified as a porphyry molybdenum-copper deposit.
-The vast size of the CuMo deposit gives the project an economic scale equivalent to or exceeding that of high-grade molybdenum deposits such as Henderson or Climax.
+The vast size of the CuMo deposit has had analysts place it among the top five most profitable mines and gives the project an economic scale equivalent to or exceeding that of high-grade molybdenum deposits such as Henderson or Climax.

 CuMo Resource Estimate